Canadensis, Pennsylvania: Schools

-Bais Menachem YDP (Youth Development Program), a branch of the central Tomchei Tmimim Lubavitch moved to Canadensis in the Summer of 2018.
+Bais Menachem YDP (Youth Development Program), is a branch of the central Tomchei Tmimim Lubavitch moved to Canadensis in the Summer of 2018.

-Bais Menachem YDP is an all-male, ultra-orthodox, Chassidic, school for high school and college aged boys.
-Its core philosophies include Jewish and Chassidich principles, and ensuring that its students learn to become happy, healthy, respectful, and productive members of society at large.
-Bais Menachem YDP is an educational institution that besides for its standard educational pursuits does not stay bound to the rigid frameworks of some schools but encourages its students in their positive and healthy growth through music, art, self expression, and other creative forms.
+Bais Menachem YDP is an all-male, ultra-orthodox, Chassidic youth program for high school and college aged boys.
+Its core philosophies include Jewish and Chassidic principles, and ensuring that its students learn to become happy, healthy, respectful, and productive members of society at large.
+Bais Menachem YDP is an organization that focuses on building self efficacy and educating young men in their Jewish traditions, while at the same time encouraging participants to cultivate positive and healthy growth through music, art, hands on vocational projects, farming, recreation and other creative avenues.

 Government

 Canadensis has no formal government; it is under the jurisdiction of the Barrett Township Supervisors.